-I blew into his hospital room with Naomi, the love of his life on my arm.
-Mike was bare-chested on the white-sheets, clean-shaven, cracking wise in the sun, happy as a good man can be.
+I blew into Mike’s hospital room with Naomi, the love of his life on my arm.
+He was bare-chested on the white-sheets, clean-shaven, cracking wise in the sun, happy as a good man can be.
 His left arm and right leg were swaddled, blinding white.
 He looked like a new-born.
 At 52.

 He grabbed his shirt when he saw me but I wanted it to stay off.
-Life was laid bare in that hospital room, down to the bone.
-I fucked up, he told me, but I’m getting over it.
+Life was laid bare in that hospital room, to the bone.
+I fucked up, he said, but I’m getting over it.
 He apologized for crying three times in as many hours.
 I’m so happy to be alive.

 Before he met Naomi, Mike’s biggest dream was to be a Dad, and he was a great one.
 He divorced young and took care of his three priceless kids, no alimony.
 Love jammed their home, but at some point, he wanted more.

 I slipped him a stash of my homemade chocolate-chip cookies.
 I was clueless he didn’t like sweets but he ate one gamely, staggered by its greatness, and told me a top-drawer love-story when I asked.

 Mike met Naomi 13 years ago through an old-school telephone dating service.
 Every minute cost and he was about to hang up when he heard her voice.
 She was laughing.
 They spoke for two solid-gold hours, then agreed to meet at a café.
 He got there early and sat in his car, pissing in his pants, scared shitless, and was about to drive off when he remembered that he felt really good with her on the phone.
 When he saw her walk into the café, she was wearing a soft-brown hat with long, floppy ears.
 He was hooked.

 (The hat ran off, but she had others)